Michael-Toth/Java-Data-Structures-Fully-Encapsulated/README.md

  H2 = Will list caveats of the  languages built-in structures.

- H3 = Will the actual code.
+ H3 = The actual code.
 /*

 Inline-style: